paxexpress/esp32-ble-counting/README.md

 ## Setup

 * A esp32 is running GAP advertising with an advertising period of 1000-1100 ms.
 * Two esp32 are running a BLE scanner.
-They only count advertising packages from the esp32 mentioned above.
-Other advertising packages from other devices will not be counted.
+They are located on both sides next to the advertising esp32 in a distance of approx. 5 cm.
+They are not shielded from other RF.
+They only count advertising packages from the esp32 mentioned above.Other advertising packages from other devices will not be counted.
+However, other packages will be registered.
+Filtering takes place after they are registered.
 The number of counted advertising packages are compared for different scanning setups:
     + a) esp32 scanner with advertising (period 100-200 ms) vs esp32 scanner with advertising (period 9900-10000 ms)
     + b) esp32 scanner with advertising (period 100-200 ms) vs esp32 scanner without advertising
     + c) esp32 scanner without advertising vs. `hcitool lescan` on linux machine